 Unilateral Transfer means the one-way transfer of an item from one person to another.
 Such one-way transfers are without any expectations of anything in return.
 However, this term is commonly used when talking about the Balance of Payment (BOP).
 Instead, we can say that it is an important component of the Balance of Payment.
 And primarily the part of the Current Account.

-In terms of BOP, such transfers include the payment from a government to the people, and payment of aid by one nation to another.
-It also includes subscription payments to international agencies, as well as funds to charitable institutions.
+In terms of BOP, such transfers include the payment from a government to the people and the payment of aid by one nation to another.
+It also includes subscription payments to international agencies and funds to charitable institutions.
 For instance, stimulus checks by the U.S. government to the people at the time of the coronavirus pandemic are a type of Unilateral Transfer.

 Unilateral Transfer – What it Includes?

 - Payments or remittances from immigrants to their home country.

 - Humanitarian aid.

 - Payment or aid from a government to its people, such as social security benefits.

 - Aid by one country to another.
 Usually, the aid is from developed or prosperous nations to less-developed nations.